pulmark/warpwallet-tool/README.md

 ### Build cppcrypto library

-* follow [instructions](http://cppcrypto.sourceforge.net/) and download, extract library into .external/crypto/ sub-directory
+* follow [instructions](http://cppcrypto.sourceforge.net/) and download, extract library into ./externals/crypto/ sub-directory
-* run make
+* run make (requires yaml)

 ### Build libbitcoin-tool library
 The library is derived from bitcoin-tool command line tool by adding a simple wrapper to use it as library

-* git clone [project](https://github.com/pulmark/bitcoin-tool) into .externals/bitcoin-tool/ sub-directory
+* git clone [project](https://github.com/pulmark/bitcoin-tool) into ./externals/bitcoin-tool/
-* build library using QT project file (lib_bitcointool.pro) included in its ./lib sub-directory
+* build library using QT project file (lib_bitcointool.pro) located in ./externals/bitcoin-tool/lib/

 ## Testing, Performance
 During development the validity of generated bitcoin addresses and keys has been verified by using the bitaddress.org wallet tool.

-Test cases for operations implemented has been created.
+Simple test cases for operations implemented has been created.
 Next step is to build test suite that verifies program output against these cases.

-When running attach operation against address my laptop (Intel dual-core i7-2620M, 3.19GHz) runs hot.
-Both cores are working.
-CPU usage is around 45-50%.
-The hash rate for the attach loop (generate new random password, generate WarpWallet key, generate coin address & keys) is around 1.3 - 1.4 H/s.
+When executing attach operation my laptop (Intel dual-core i7-2620M, 3.19GHz) runs hot, CPU usage 45-50%.
+The hash rate for the attach loop (generate random password, generate WarpWallet key, generate coin address & keys) is around 1.3 - 1.4 H/s.

-The performance of M-T engine used as PRNG varies, sometimes it seems to generate quite a lot of duplicates and then sometimes it works very efficiently.
+The performance of M-T engine PRNG varies.
+I have to investigate more PRNG algorithms, don't know of them.
-I have to investigate more PRNG algorithms, don't know of them, maybe the init seed is not optimal.
+I suspect that the engine's initialization seed is not optimal.

 ## Credits
 * Max Krohn and Chris Coyne, authors of WarpWallet algorithm,